Leidy Katerine Calvo Nates*

 • In order to achieve success at the implantation of a protocol, it is necessary to investigate the experience of other hospitals that have carried out quality improvement projects, since this offers some assurance that the project can be effectively executed and will be successful.

-Finally, we hope that the working teams (MWT) strengthen their leadership in order to make this improvement process a continuous one.
+We hope that the working teams (MWTs) strengthen their leadership in order to make this quality improvement process a continuous one.

-We would like to acknowledge the sepsis MWTs or their contribution to the development of this study: Guilherme de Paula Pinto Schettino, MD; Ana Paula Metran Nascente MD; Rosana Mandelbaum, MD; Adolfo Wenjaw Liao, MD; Monica Andrade de Carvalho, MD; Fernanda Domingos Giglio Petreche, MD; Cristina Tiemi Amadatsu, MD; Carolina Devite Bittante, MD; Midgley Gonzales, MD; Gabriela Sato, RN; Maitê Augusta C. C. Rossetto, RN; Adriana Martins da Silva, RN; Silvana Aparecida Eleodoro dos Santos, RN; Marcia Galluci Pinter, RN; Samira Scalso de Almeida, RN; Eliton Paulo Leite Lourenco, RN; Maria Aparecida Machado, Priscilla Santini Ramalho, RN; Erika Brosco Lima, RN; Marcelo L. Valvassora, RN; Caroline Gusmão Alves Santos, RN; Camila de Carvalho Gambin, RN; Natalia Nunez de Souza, RN; Maria Caroline de Oliveira, RN; Denise Simas Lamarão, RP; Francisco Neves Pereira, LA; Ana Paula Doria Santos, NA; Ernane Cruz da Silva, AI; and Ana Paula de Oliveira Ribeiro, AI.
+We would like to acknowledge the sepsis MWTs and their contribution to the development of this study: Guilherme de Paula Pinto Schettino, MD, PhD; Leonardo Jose Rolim Ferraz, MD, PGDip; Ana Paula Metran Nascente Pereira, MD, PhD; Rosana Mandelbaum, MD, PGDip, PGCert; Adolfo Wenjaw Liao, MD, PhD; Monica Andrade de Carvalho, MD, PGDip, MSc, MBA; Fernanda Domingos Giglio Petreche, MD, PGDip; Cristina Tiemi Amadatsu, MD, PGDip; Carolina Devite Bittante, MD, PGDip; Midgley Gonzales, MD, PhD; Gabriela Sato, RN, PGDip, MBA; Maitê Augusta C. C. Rossetto, RN, PGCert; Adriana Martins da Silva, RN, MBA; Silvana Aparecida Eleodoro dos Santos, RN; Marcia Galluci Pinter, RN, MSc; Samira Scalso de Almeida, RN, PGDip; Eliton Paulo Leite Lourenco, RN, MBA, PGDip; Maria Aparecida Machado, RN, PGDip; Priscilla Santini Ramalho, RN; Érika Brosco Lima, RN; Marcelo Longarezi Valvassora, RN, PGDip, MSc; Caroline Gusmão Alves Santos, RN, PGDip; Camila de Carvalho Gambin, RN, PGDip; Natalia Nunez de Souza, RN, PGDip; Maria Caroline de Oliveira, RN; Denise Simas Lamarão, RP, MBA; Francisco Neves Pereira, LA; Ana Paula Doria Santos, NA; Ernane Cruz da Silva, IA; and Ana Paula de Oliveira Ribeiro, IA.

-This study represents an independent research without public or private financing, however, LKCN is supervised under a master's studentship funded by a foundation of the Brazilian Ministry of Education that is unrelated to this study.
+This study represents an independent research without public or private financing; however LKCN is supervised under a master's studentship funded by a Brazilian Ministry of Education foundation (CAPES) that is unrelated to this study.